susenecka44/FotorealistickaGrafika/t03-Textures/README.md

   (*3D texture concept* can be more straightforward in other cases)

 ## Notes
-* I recommend storing all *intersection data* in special data object.
-Texture objects will be able to modify this intersection object prior to its actual use in the `shade()` function...
+* I recommend storing all *intersection data* in a special data object (`Intersection`).
+  Texture objects will be able to modify the `Intersection` prior to its actual use in the `shade()` function...
 * Use **formulae** for simple geometric textures (checkerboard, polka dots, stripes, concentric circles, etc.)